Marymount University: Clubs and student organizations

-Marymount University has over 30 clubs and student organizations, most of which are advised by the Office of Student Engagement and Leadership.
-Student clubs and organizations are created based on the interests of Marymount students, and include groups dedicated to community service or philanthropy, cultural appreciation or specific academic interests.
+Marymount University has over 30 clubs and student organizations, which are created based on the interests of Marymount students, and include groups dedicated to community service or philanthropy, cultural appreciation or specific academic interests.

 The Student Government Association, Association for Campus Events and Marymount University's student-run newspaper The Banner provide students with additional organizational management experience.
 In addition, students have the opportunity to engage in leadership development opportunities through participation as an Orientation Leader or Resident Assistant.

 Community engagement

 Each year, Marymount students provide more than 16,000 hours of service in the local and global community.
 From tutoring children, providing health-assessment services, conducting food drives and cleaning up parks to building a chapel in the Dominican Republic or raising funds for a well in Sierra Leone, Marymount students actively seek out ways to make a difference.

-In 2018, Marymount University established the Saints Center for Service to implement a framework for sustainable service programming.
+In 2018, Marymount University established the Saints Service Network to implement a framework for sustainable service programming.
 The center supports, promotes and coordinates service opportunities across campus, leveraging Marymount University's commitment to service and providing further opportunities for Marymount's students and faculty to work together on service projects, both inside and outside the classroom.

 Awards and acknowledgments

-In the U.S. News & World Report's 2023 Best Colleges Rankings, Marymount University was listed among 'Best National Universities' for the first time in the institution's history.
-Previously, it was listed with 'Regional Universities of the South.'
+In the U.S. News & World Report's 2023 Best Colleges Rankings, Marymount University was listed among "Best National Universities" for the first time in the institution's history.
+Previously, it was listed with "Regional Universities of the South."
 Marymount's newest rankings include: